 The Brecon Beacons National Park is in a part of Wales that is well-known for its exceptional natural beauty and historical character.
 The beautiful hills of the Brecon Beacons provide a huge variety of walks.

 Try your hand at some paragliding with Fly West Wales, which boasts a huge choice of flying sites and standards of excellence in paragliding training, tuition and safety which has earned the official recognition of the British Hang-gliding and Paragliding Association (BHPA).

 Walk along the river Severn and enjoy soaking up the countryside along the way.
 At 354km in length, the river Severn is the longest in the United Kingdom.
 Born on the foggy heights of Plynlimon, the Severn seeps slowly from a squelching mossy swamp, but very quickly, picks up speed and strength and is well into its stream stage, enlivened by waterfalls and cascades as it soars through Hafren Forest.

 Arts & Culture

 Brecon Cathedral, set within the only walled cathedral close in Wales, is considered one of the country’s finest buildings.
-Inside the Cathedral is a unusual yet beautiful Celtic font.
+Inside the cathedral is an unusual yet beautiful Celtic font.
 The Havard Chapel is home to the original colours from the Zulu wars.
 Founded as a Benedictine priory, it became the parish church of Brecon in 1537.
 It sits on top of a crest a few hundred yards from the castle which had been established by Bernard Newmarch in 1093.
-The North transept is also the chapel for the South Wales Borders with their flags and regimental honours on display.
-All this has led to a lot of historic facts well worth exploring.
+The North transept is also the chapel for the South Wales Borders with their flags and regimental honors on display.
+All this has led to a lot of historical facts well worth exploring.